Security Testing Guide

 • An optimal strategy for your security testing needs and scope.

-• Vulnerability assessment, pentesting, compliance testing and security audit, depending on your goals and needs.
+• Vulnerability assessment, pentesting, compliance assessment, or security audit, depending on your goals and needs.

 • Description and prioritization of the existing vulnerabilities.